newrouge/newrouge.github.io/_posts/_2021-01-01-Powervision.md

 Finding my ways to the firmware of a famous Harley tuner

+**NOTE: All encryption keys and passwords are fake ones made up for writing this post.**

 <div style="text-align: center;">
  <a href="/tags#system"><img src="{{ site.baseurl }}/icons/reverse.png" width="200" title="reverse" ></a>
    <a href="/tags#system"><img src="{{ site.baseurl }}/icons/system.png" width="200" title="system" ></a>